My Thai Hubby’s grandma put two silver baht coins in his small caramel colored hand before he walked out the door.

 - 4 fresh kaffir lime leaves

-- 5–10 fresh thai chilies, depending on heat tolerance (remove stem and smash slightly)
+- 2–5 fresh Thai chilies, depending on heat tolerance (remove stem and smash slightly with the back of a chef’s knife, or in a mortar and pestle)

 - 1 small onion thinly sliced

-- 2–3 Tbsp. of Thai roasted chili paste
+- 2–3 Tbsp. of Thai roasted chili paste, to taste

-- 1 cup of your favorite mushrooms thinly sliced
+- 2 cups of your favorite mushrooms, thinly sliced

 - a handful of cilantro leaves